Instagram Sensation Eva Quiala Dazzles Her Followers In A Sequined Gray Bikini For New Video

 She lifted her leg, played with her long ombré hair, and shamelessly flirted with the lens.
 Eventually, Eva took a sip from a Bang Energy drink in the flavor of “Candy Apple Crisp.”
 Afterward, she twirled the empty parking lot, winked at the camera, and threw up a peace sign before the video came to a close.

-In under seven hours, Eva’s video earned over 13,500 views and more than 5,100 likes.
+In less than seven hours, Eva’s video earned over 13,500 views and more than 5,100 likes.
 Tons of Eva’s fans flocked to her comments section to praise the foxy babe on her appearance and her dazzling smile.

 “All filmed in a parking garage…epic,” wrote one person.